 You’ll want to cut off the bottom of one of the bottles and keep the other as is.
 Go ahead and put in the gravel or small rocks.
 Next add the sand, followed by the charcoal.
-After that, you want to add just a bit more sand above the charcoal.
+After that, make sure to add just a bit more sand above the charcoal.

-Pouring the water into this cut-open bottle with all of this stuff in-between should help to remove all the bad bacteria inside of the water.
+Pouring the water through the filter with all of this stuff in-between should help to remove all the bad bacteria inside of the water.
 It will have gone through numerous filtration points by then.

 On top of this, the rocks you put in first will help you avoid getting any random sand or charcoal into the water too.
-Once you’re done with this, you’ll have collected water that will usually be safe enough to drink right there.
+Once you’re done with this, you’ll have collected clear water that will usually be safe enough to drink right there.
 However, if at all possible, it is better to be safe than sorry.
 It’s a good idea to boil it as well.

-Merely boil it for until you get a small rolling boil and it’ll be safe to drink completely.
+Let the water boil until you get a small rolling boil and it’ll be safe to drink completely.

-One of the best things you can do to safely drink water is to create steam that you could then collect.
+One way to purify water is to create steam that you could then collect.
 See, once water becomes steam it has gone from a liquid into a gas basically.
 By doing this, it will not carry any pathogens or bad bacteria with it.